Mimoza Nestorova-Tomić: Collaboration

 and Kulić’s 2011 book on Yugoslavian architecture, Modernism In-Between.

+Family

+Nestorova-Tomić's daughter is the artist Diana Tomić.

+Death

+Nestorova-Tomić died on 22 May 2024, aged 94.

 Awards

-In 2011, Nestorova-Tomić was the recipient of the Andreja Damjanov award, a national award given to an individual who has made significant contribution over a sustained period.
+In 2011, Nestorova-Tomić was the recipient of the Andreja Damjanov award, which is given to individuals who have made significant contribution over a sustained period.

-Nestorova-Tomić has been a model architectural figure in the Republic of Macedonia.
+Nestorova-Tomić was a model architectural figure in North Macedonia.
 In the first volume of Konstantinovski’s encyclopaedic publication, one of the very few publications on Macedonian architects, Mimoza Nestorova-Tomić is one of 39 female architects out of 276 architects represented.
 Along with a few other women, Nestorova-Tomić played a significant role in the production of Macedonian architectural modernity.